医学

 摘要

-Abstract Context Recent research links bone marrow adiposity (BMAT) to osteoporosis and fracture risk.
-Typically, BMAT is assessed via magnetic resonance imaging (MRI), a costly and less accessible method.
-A new method uses high-resolution peripheral quantitative computed tomography (HR-pQCT) to quantify BMAT.
-Objective To investigate if BMAT, derived from HR-pQCT images, is associated with fracture incidence and osteoporosis prevalence in older women.
-Methods 2984 women aged 75-80 years from the SUPERB cohort were included between March 2013 and May 2016.
-Bone characteristics, including bone densitometry (DXA) and HR-pQCT of the ultra-distal tibia, were assessed.
-Bone marrow fat fraction (BMFF) was measured using HR-pQCT.
+Abstract Context Recent research links bone marrow adiposity tissue (BMAT) to osteoporosis and fracture risk.
+Typically, BMAT is assessed via magnetic resonance imaging, a costly and less accessible method.
+A new method uses high-resolution peripheral quantitative computed tomography (HRpQCT) to quantify BMAT.
+Objective To investigate if BMAT, derived from HRpQCT images, is associated with fracture incidence and osteoporosis prevalence in older women.
+Methods A total of 2984 women aged 75 to 80 years from the SUPERB cohort were included between March 2013 and May 2016.
+Bone characteristics, including bone densitometry and HRpQCT of the ultradistal tibia, were assessed.
+Bone marrow fat fraction (BMFF) was measured using HRpQCT.
 Incident fractures were tracked until March 2023.
 Linear regression was used to analyze associations between BMFF, anthropometrics, and bone mineral density (BMD).
-Cox and Poisson regression examined BMFF's association to incident fractures.
-Results BMFF was inversely associated to body mass index (r= −0.21, p < 0.001) and hip BMD (r = −0.50, p < 0.001).
-Over a median follow-up of 7.3 years, 797 major osteoporotic fractures (MOF), 1069 any fractures, and 235 hip fractures occurred.
-Higher BMFF (per SD) increased the risk of MOF (HR = 1.24, 95% CI 1.15–1.34), any fracture (HR = 1.20, 95% CI 1.12–1.28), hip fracture (HR = 1.22, 95% CI 1.06–1.40), and vertebral fracture (HR = 1.24, 95% CI 1.12–1.38) in multivariable Cox models adjusted for age, body mass index and clinical risk factors.
-Mediation analysis indicated that a significant proportion of these associations were mediated by femoral neck bone mineral density (FN-BMD) Conclusion Higher BMFF is associated with lower BMD and higher fracture risk in older women.
+Cox and Poisson regression examined BMFF's association with incident fractures.
+Results BMFF was inversely associated with body mass index (r = −0.21, P < .001) and hip BMD (r = −0.50, P < .001).
+Over a median follow-up of 7.3 years, 797 major osteoporotic fractures (MOFs), 1069 any fractures, and 235 hip fractures occurred.
+Higher BMFF (per SD) increased the risk of MOF (HR 1.24, 95% CI 1.15-1.34), any fracture (HR 1.20, 95% CI 1.12-1.28), hip fracture (HR 1.22, 95% CI 1.06-1.40), and vertebral fracture (HR 1.24, 95% CI 1.12-1.38) in multivariable Cox models adjusted for age, body mass index, and clinical risk factors.
+Mediation analysis indicated that a significant proportion of these associations were mediated by femoral neck BMD.
+Conclusion Higher BMFF is associated with lower BMD and higher fracture risk in older women.

 科研通智能强力驱动